 Managing your customers has never been so important.
 In our digital age, more and more people are turning to the internet to receive advice on what clothes to wear, what food to eat and how to live their lives.
 And with 84 percent of consumers trusting online reviews as much as they would a friend, previous customer opinions are more impactful than ever.

 The best way to improve customer satisfaction is to provide client-centered goods and services.
 ERP provides this in a few different ways.
-First, most ERP systems are equipped with a customer relationship management (CRM) tool or can be easily integrated with one.
+First, most ERP are equipped with a customer relationship management (CRM) tool or can be easily integrated with one.
 With an ERP, your CRM has access to data across business functions.

 Along with contact information, an integrated CRM can show you details such as order history and billing information.
 This enables your team to see your clients more holistically to gain a better understanding of their wants and needs.
 The increased customer visibility helps you formulate your sales strategy for improved lead generation.